 |Aspartic acid [g]||0.1|

 Star Fruit Nutrition Facts

-Star fruit contains an extremely low number of calories (only 31 calories per 100 grams) but it is rich in dietary fiber, vitamin C and B vitamins, as well as phosphorus, zinc, calcium, magnesium and potassium.
-Furthermore, there is also the concentration of antioxidants in this fruit, such as polyphenolic compounds, such as quercetin and gallic acid.
+Starfruit contains an extremely low number of calories but it is rich in dietary fiber, vitamin C, vitamin A, and B vitamins, as well as phosphorus, zinc, calcium, magnesium, sodium, iron, and potassium (source: USDA National Nutrient Database).
+Furthermore, the fruit has a high concentration of antioxidants like polyphenolic compounds, such as quercetin, epicatechin, and gallic acid.

 Health Benefits of Star Fruit

 Let us have a look at some of the most important health benefits of starfruit.

 Research on star fruit published in the Advances in Pharmacological Sciences journal has suggested that that could be developed into an effective natural supplement against cancer.
 Another study highlighting the antioxidant capacities of star fruit states that the peel of this fruit is a richer source of antioxidants than the pulp.
 Also, the ripe fruit is more of an antioxidant storehouse than the raw fruit.
 Furthermore, the fiber in star fruit will cleanse the colon and reduce toxicity levels, helping to lower your risk of colon cancer.

 The high amounts of antioxidants and flavonoids present in this fruit make it a good anti-inflammatory for various skin disorders including psoriasis and dermatitis.
 The rich source of vitamin C also helps in flushing out toxins and in collagen synthesis.

 The high amounts of sodium and potassium present in star fruit act as electrolytes in our body, which help in maintaining blood pressure.
 This also ensures a regular heartbeat and healthy blood flow.